kaldi-asr/kaldi/egs/wsj/README.txt

       cepstral mean subtraction (cms), and also uses more flexible, general scripts.

-  s5: This is currently under construction-- it is a "new-new-style" recipe
+  s5: This is the newer-style recipe.
+It should run, although the RESULTS
-      which fixes certain problems with the s3 recipe.
-This WSJ example is not quite finished yet, but the corresponding RM recipe is finished.
+      file is not finalized.